Prostate cancer is rated second on the list of the most common cancers that develop in male patients.

 Why Are Doctors Recommending Prostate Biopsies If They Aren’t Always Needed?

-A biopsy is often a suggestion when there are signs of prostate cancer.
-Yet, in one study, researchers found that the use of a prostate MRI might offer greater efficacy in detecting cancer in the gland compared to the use of biopsies.
+A biopsy is frequently recommended when signs of prostate cancer are present.
+However, a study suggests that the use of a prostate MRI may be more effective in detecting cancer within the gland compared to biopsies.

 With alternative screening options that are less invasive, the question remains – why do doctors sometimes advise a prostate biopsy when there are other diagnostic tools that can be used?